Ryandaydev/portfolio-project-previous/chapter7/sdk/README.md

 # Pyswc software development kit (SDK)
 This is the python SDK to to interact with the SportsWorldCentral Football API, which was created for the book [Hands-On APIs for AI and Data Science](https://hands-on-api-book.com).

-## Installing pyswc

-To install this SDK in your environment, execute the following command:

-`pip install pyswc@git+https://github.com/{owner of repo}/portfolio-project#subdirectory=chapter7/sdk`

 ## Example Usage

 This SDK implements all the endpoints in the SWC API, in addition to providing bulk downloads of the SWC fantasy data in CSV format.